chart21/hpmpc/README.md

 ### Adding a new function using mpspdz.hpp

-In `programs/functions/mpspdz.hpp` are all currently supported functions where you'll notice the only thing that changes is the path of the `<schedule-file>`
+In `programs/functions/mpspdz.hpp` are all currently supported functions you'll notice the only thing that changes is the path of the `<schedule-file>`

 To add a new `FUNCTION_IDENTIFIER`